AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 ![FTDI](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/ESP32-CAM-FTDI.png)

 For programming you have to connect IO0 to GND, RX/TX (crossed) and 5V/GND.
+If you have the power supply already connected, then do not connect the 5V cable from the adapter.

 Then press the "boot" button on the ESP32-CAM.
 After that, you can start the upload process within the Arduino IDE (with FTDI USB-Serial port selected).

 For normal start open IO0 from GND and press "boot" again.

 After the initial sketch upload via USB, you can also do "Over the Air" updates via WLAN.
 The OTA device name is set to "IntruderAlertCam".
+Sometimes it is necesssary to press the "boot" button after the OTA process is finished to start the sketch.

 After uploading the sketch to the ESP32CAM you can start the device detection with Alexa (use "Other devices" not "Pilips Hue").

 ## Settings
 To use the sketch, just change the relevant settings in the code: